-Veeam Agent for Microsoft Windows provides mechanisms of data compression and deduplication.
-Data compression and deduplication let you decrease traffic going over the network and disk space required for storing backup files and VM replicas.
+Veeam Agent provides mechanisms of data compression and deduplication.
+Data compression and deduplication let you decrease traffic going over the network and disk space required for storing backup files.

 Data compression decreases the size of created backups but affects duration of the backup procedure.
-Veeam Agent for Microsoft Windows allows you to select one of the following compression levels:
+Veeam Agent allows you to select one of the following compression levels:

-- None compression level is recommended if you use plan to store backup files and VM replica files on storage devices that support hardware compression and deduplication.
+This compression level is recommended if you plan to store backup files on storage devices that support hardware compression and deduplication.

-- Dedupe-friendly is an optimized compression level for very low CPU usage.
-You can select this compression level if you want to decrease the load on the backup proxy.
+Optimized compression level for very low CPU usage.
+You can select this compression level if you want to decrease the load on the CPU of the Veeam Agent computer.

-- Extreme compression provides the smallest size of the backup file but reduces the backup performance.
-We recommend that you run backup proxies on computers with modern multi-core CPUs (6 cores recommended) if you intend to use the extreme compression level.
+Provides the smallest size of the backup file but reduces the backup performance.
+We recommend that you use the extreme compression level only on Veeam Agent computers with modern multi-core CPUs (6 cores recommended).

 You can change data compression settings for existing backup jobs.
 New settings will not have any effect on previously created backup files in the backup chain.
 They will be applied to new backup files created after the settings were changed.

 Compression settings are changed on the fly.
 You do not need to create a new full backup to use new settings — Veeam Agent for Microsoft Windows will automatically apply the new compression level to newly created backup files.

 Depending on the type of storage you select as a backup target, Veeam Agent uses data blocks of different size, which optimizes the size of a backup file and job performance.
 You can choose one of the following storage optimization options: